 Q.2 – What is the Required Rate of Return to Double your Investment?

 This question can be answered using the same rule differently.

-Suppose you want to double your investment of Rs 5 lac in 5 years.
+Suppose you want to invest Rs 5 lac and more importantly, want to double money in 5 years.
 What is the rate of return you need?

 The answer is 14.4%, i.e. 72/5.